davidemily/CS4320Group/README.md

 We chose Javascript due to the ease of the language and the information on it.
 Both IMGUR and Reddit have easy-to-read documentation on utilizing their API with Javascript.
 We were also able to find code on how to prompt the user to save locally using Javascript by using online resources.

 #### PHP
-PHP was chosen for the website to search the attached database for meme templates.
+PHP was chosen for the website in order to interface with the database.
 All of our members had experience with PHP through the Web Development and Database course, so it made sense to use a language we were familiar with.

 #### MariaDB
-MariaDB was used for the database because of the open source nature and it comes packaged with Fedora.
+MariaDB was chosen for several reasons.
+The first is that it is open source, which is something our team likes to support where possible.
+We also have experience using MariaDB, which made setting up a database fairly painless.

 #### Domain.com
 The reason for using Domain.com as our domain provider is because the company sponsored Tiger Hacks so our members had free trial coupons.
 As the website is hosted from one of our member's servers, we did not use much of their hosting services.